craftcms/docs/docs/4.x/deployment.md

 ## Workflow

-Our goal here is to define processes that reduce the likelihood of mistakes making it onto a live website, and to use systems that help recover if/when they do.
+Our goal here is to define processes that reduce the likelihood of mistakes making it onto a live website, and to adopt systems that help recover [if/when they do](#common-pitfalls).

 ### Source Control